-Answer: No, unless your planning on turboing or modifing the engine internals the stock MR2 fuel system will adquetely handle the needed supply of fuel.
+Answer: No, unless your planning on turboing or modifying the engine internals the stock MR2 fuel system will adequately handle the needed supply of fuel.
 We suggest using our custom fuel hose as it will connect the Honda fuel rail to the MR2 fuel system with no modification.
 If your looking to upgrade the fuel system we offer complete kits or the DIY option.

 Question: What about the exhaust system?